Diane's Pet Rescue

 Moving is the number one reason people surrender their pets to shelters.
 There are plenty of apartments, townhouses, condos and hotels that accept dogs.
 Many places will even allow you to spread payment of your pet deposit over multiple months as part of your rent.
 Please check with your real estate agent, or company relocation services when possible before giving up your pet.

-Is your dog having trouble getting along with other animals in the household or are there other behavioral issues that have led to the decision to give up your dog?
+Is your dog having behavioral issues?
+Is he/she not getting along with other animals in the household or are there other behavioral issues that have led to the decision to give up your dog?
 If so, let us help you.
 Send us an email – [email protected] we can most likely recommend a trainer in your area.
 If you didn’t socialize your dog as a puppy, it’s never too late to enroll him in obedience school.
 It’s fun for you and the dog!
 Most destructive behaviors occur when your dog simply needs more play time.
 Have you considered Doggie Day Care?

-Please call or email us 610-970-7500 for more info.
+Are you experiencing financial issues?
 The following groups exist to assist people who truly want to keep their pets, but are experiencing financial difficulties.
-They may be able to help you!

 http://www.carecredit.com